marcusanthonylorenzo/open-ai-chatbot/README.md

 - UI: Card-catalogue displaying previous requests.
 - Chatbox style UI.
 - Use another API to generate a prompt, or translate (if time).
+- AIM! + Windows 95?

 #### Objects, Properties:
 - `const userInput = {}` used as a data storage, similar to a "Dictionary" but in Javascript.
-- `Response from API call.
+- Response from API call.
+- Prompt/Response assigned to Key/Value in `let chatlogHistory[index]`;

 #### Collections/Groupings:
-- `let responseObjects`, Array to save access to previous requests rather than make extra API calls.
+- `let chatlogHistory`, Array to save access to previous requests rather than make extra API calls.
+-

 #### Behaviours/Interactivity
 - Submit/Click event to gather and POST user input text.